-Sustainability topics primarily revolve around our operational aspect of the businesses, and are inherent factors arising from within the Group.
+Sustainability topics primarily revolve around the operational aspects of our businesses, and are inherent factors arising from within the Group.
 They are deemed material to either impact our businesses if these factors are poorly managed or will have a direct impact on our Stakeholders in their decision-making processes, or on the economic, environmental, and social factors of using our products and services.